Black Iconoclasm: A Roundtable Discussion with Dr. Charles Athanasopoulos (10/18/2024)

 “In Black Iconoclasm: Public Symbols, Racial Progress, and Post/Ferguson America, Charles Athanasopoulos offers a cutting edge and timely exploration of how Black radical thought challenges and reframes the symbols of racial progress in the United States.
 Through innovative readings of contemporary activism and media, Athanasopoulos illuminates the complex interplay between iconoclasm and the persistence of racial iconography.
 This book is an essential contribution to understanding how Black resistance both disrupts and redefines the narratives of liberation in a post-Ferguson world.”

--Bernadette Marie Callafel, Indigenous, Race, and Ethnic Studies, University of Oregon
+-Bernadette Marie Calafell, Indigenous, Race, and Ethnic Studies, University of Oregon

 - Rinaldo Walcott, Professor and Carl V. Granger Chair of Africana and American Studies, University at Buffalo